Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/Happ'y'ness.md

 The Harvard Study of Adult Development, one of the longest-running studies on happiness, found that **close relationships** are the most significant factor in keeping people happy and healthy throughout their lives—more so than wealth or fame 💎.
 This underscores the profound impact that personal relationships have on our overall well-being.

-In The Choice, Edith Eger who is a Holocaust survivor , Happines is not dependent on circumstances but on the choices we make.
-We can choose to stay trapped in our past, fearing or regretting what was, or be anxious about the future, which is uncertain.
-But true freedom—and joy—comes from choosing to live fully in the present, where healing and possibility reside.
-By choosing the "now", we stop being victims of what happened and start becoming the authors of what happens next. 🌟.

 ## The Epidemic of Loneliness 😔